 There’s debate over the origins of Bowmore distillery with claims that it was founded even earlier than the official date of 1779.
-Records show that an official license was granted to one John Simpson in 1816.
+In any case, records show that an official license was granted to one John Simpson in 1816.
 The distillery was then acquired by blending firm ‘Wm.
 Jas.
 Mutter’ in 1837 and began to gain a fine reputation under their leadership.
-Not long after their takeover however, the distillery would play a role in perhaps one of the strangest tales ever to be told…
+Not long after their takeover, however, the distillery would play a role in perhaps one of the strangest tales ever to be told…

 The population of 19th century Scotland were a superstitious people and talk of a malevolent influence in troubled times was commonplace.
 The good folk of Bowmore were no different and the local church was constructed with curved walls in order that there be no corners in which evil spirits could lurk.

-A search was soon organised and the distillery overturned, room by room… though to no avail.
-The demon had escaped.
+A search was organised and the distillery overturned, room by room… to no avail.
+Somehow, the demon had escaped.
 The people of Bowmore were dumbfounded.
-All doors and windows were locked and the building surrounded on all sides but one, leaving only the icy waters of Loch Indaal as an escape route.
+All doors and windows were locked and the building surrounded on all sides but one.
+The icy waters of Loch Indaal were the only escape route.

-It was then that one of the villagers noticed the outline of a small steamship pulling away from the darkened pier, freshly laden with newly filled casks of whisky, bound for the blenders in Glasgow.
+It was then that one of the villagers noticed the outline of a small puffer ship pulling away from the darkened pier.
+It was freshly laden with newly filled casks, bound for the blenders in Glasgow.
+Some believe the Devil escaped in one of those casks.
 Disturbingly, the steamship would never reach the mainland.
-Its exact fate remains a mystery to this very day though it is said that on cold winter nights, down by the harbour, the sound of a horn can be heard in the distance and the water by the pier seems to slap as though lapping the side of a ship, floating out in the darkness…
+Its exact fate remains a mystery to this day though it is said that on cold winter nights, down by the harbour, the sound of a horn can be heard in the distance and the water seems to slap as though lapping the side of a ship, floating out there in the darkness.

 The Bowmore 15 Year Old is known as ‘Darkest’ and is finished in Sherry Casks.